|NOTE: For a complete copy of the Rules and Regulations that contains all of the appendix please request one from the Wintergardens Park Office|

 Pool and hot tubs are limited to residents and guests.
 Exceptions require Board approval.
 Rules relating to swimming pool use are posted in the pool area and must be adhered to.

-Propane tanks may not be filled in the Park.
+Propane tanks may not be filled or replaced in the Park.
 Residents and renters are responsible for making their own arrangements to have their propane tanks filled and/or upgraded.

 ROLLER BLADES OR ROLLER SKATES

-Roller blades, skate boards or roller skates may be used only on asphalt streets in the park.
+Roller blades or roller skates may be used only on asphalt streets in the park.
 The Co-op is not responsible for any accidents or injuries.

 SHAREHOLDER’S RIGHTS AND PRIVILEGES

-If shareholder’s space is sublet all shareholder’s rights and privileges are transferred to the Lessee.
-Voting privilege are not transferable.
+If a shareholder’s space is sublet all shareholder’s rights and privileges are transferred to the Lessee.
+Voting privileges are not transferable.